Start a conversation

 Architecture of Sacsayhuaman

-The architecture in Sacsayhuaman has sacred buildings such as residential buildings, towers, shrines, warehouses, roads and aqueducts.
-That is why, the shape and harmony of the landscape is similar to other sacred Inca places such as Machu Picchu.
+Sacsayhuaman has sacred buildings such as residential buildings, towers, shrines, warehouses, roads and aqueducts.
+The shape and harmony of the landscape is similar to other sacred Inca places such as Machu Picchu.
 The Incas built the main walls of Sacsayhuaman in zigzags with giant stones around 6 meters high and 2.5 meters wide (between 90 and 125 tons of weight).

-They used limestone and the masonry suggests that the design was to safe guard the structure from earthquakes that still plague the region of Cusco.
+They used limestone and the masonry suggests that the design was to safe guard the structure from earthquakes that plagued the region.
 The dry stone walls were constructed on site using huge boulders, where the workers cut them perfectly to fit together without mortar.
 Based on some evidence found on site, they cut the stones using nothing but bronze tools and harder stone.
 The Incas then fitted the stones to absolute perfection leaving no space in between, not even a single sheet of paper could fit into the joints.

 The south side is bounded by a polished wall approximately 400 meters long.
 The east and west are limited by other walls and platforms.